makrai/notes/kim21-revisit-adapter-repl4nlp.md

 * adapters have been proposed as an alternative approach (Houlsby+ 2019)
   * mostly matches the performance of those with the full fine-tuning strategy on many NLP tasks including GLUE benchmark (Wang+ 2018) and
-  * reduces the size of the model from 100s of MB to 1 MB (Pfeiffer+ 2020b).
-As
+  * reduces the size of the model from 100 MBs to 1 MB (Pfeiffer+ 2020b)
 * can the adapter alone adapt PLMs to the target task?
-* we explore task-adaptive pretraining, termed TAPT (Gururangan+ 2020), with adapters to address this question and overcome the limitations of the
+* we explore task-adaptive pretraining, termed TAPT (Gururangan+ 2020), with adapters to address this question

 ## 3.5 Analysis